eunos-1128/QMEAN/doc/source/membrane.rst

   .. method:: Load(filename)

     Static load function to load a FindMemParam object from disk

+    :param filename:    The filename you want to load
     :type filename:     :class:`str`

     :returns:           The loaded object